 With over 1200 islands, you’ve got plenty of opportunities for beach time in the Maldives.
 But that’s only a fraction of what the islands have to offer.
 Almost 99% of the country is underwater and it’s a seriously beautiful patch of ocean with clear turquoise waters, coral reefs and tropical fish.
 So make sure you get out and explore the attractions off-shore on your Maldives escape, with one of these great watersport options.

 In contrast to the lazy pace onshore, there’s a lot going on underwater in the Maldives.
-There’s over 1000 marine species in the reefs, from sharks to turtles.
+There are over 1000 marine species in the reefs, from sharks to turtles.
 High visibility and warm waters make it a great place to dive, though the water’s not as clear during the April to October monsoon.
-Most resorts have dive schools and coral reefs just off shore, making them ideal for beginners, or if you want to get out to the remote sites you can join a liveaboard boat trip.
-In many dive sites you can just drift along, carried by the Indian Monsoon Current, as sea creatures swim right by you.
-Among the Maldives’ top diving spots are Fotteyo Kandu in Vaavu Atoll, with fast currents and schools of sharks, or Banana Reef on North Male Atoll, with steep drop-offs and overhangs providing homes to fish, rays and moray eels.
+Most resorts have dive schools and coral reefs just offshore, making them ideal for beginners, or if you want to get out to the remote sites you can join a liveaboard boat trip.
+In many dive sites, you can just drift along, carried by the Indian Monsoon Current, as sea creatures swim right by you.
+Among the Maldives’ top diving spots is Fotteyo Kandu in Vaavu Atoll, with fast currents and schools of sharks, or Banana Reef on North Male Atoll, with steep drop-offs and overhangs providing homes to fish, rays and moray eels.

 That’s just the start of the options to keep you occupied the water in the Maldives – there’s a constantly growing list of watersports available.
 There are the sedate, relaxing options like kayaking and stand-up paddleboarding, or the more extreme like parasailing, waterskiing, wakeboarding or kiteboarding – a mixture between surfing and kiting.
 Whichever you choose, the watery world of the Maldives is an experience you won’t forget.